 What is a TVOC?

 First, there are thousands of different Volatile Organic Compounds.
-I Total Volatile Organic Compounds are the total of the individual chemicals added together using a weighted average.
+Total Volatile Organic Compounds are the total of the individual chemicals added together using a weighted average.
 Common air monitors will use 4-10 VOCs to determine TVOCs.
 Professional lab testing uses 500 chemicals to obtain TVOCs using a weighted average for each chemical.
 Air monitor TVOCs cannot be reliably correlated with professional TVOCs from an environmental lab.

-We test for VOCs, TVOCs, and Semi-volatiles in Your Air
+We test for VOCs and Semi-volatiles in Your Air

 We analyze the most common 500+ chemical that are in your air and if those chemicals should be a concern for your health.
-TVOCs are Total Volatile Organic Compounds except it really isn’t a total.
+Our labs do produce a TVOC number.
 It’s a formula used by environmental labs giving preference to chemicals that cause more harm.
 These levels should be used as a general guide to the health of your indoor air.

 VOCs, TVOCs, and Semi-volatiles Status or Surveys